cdminigun/cloudandbigdatalab.github.io/docker-combined.md

-## Introduction
+# Introduction
 This document serves as a collection of an ongoing series of tutorials authored for Docker and services surrounding Docker on the Chameleon Cloud platform.
-Starting with the basics of how to get Docker installed to creating customized Docker applications that span a series of hosts, these sections are designed to serve as a starting point from which users can create their own container-based applications.
-Included within this series also exists topics covering Kubernetes, a solution that uses Docker containers across a wide variety of hosts to offer a resilient and reliable solution for applications.
-This is compared to Docker's native solution to compare and contrast the two so that users can make a knowledgeable choice about which solution is best.
-Finally, Docker is examined in slightly more depth to take a look at their use of some of the modern Linux kernel features to offer additional features in management and security.
+Spanning topics from basic installation to creating customized Docker applications that run across multiple hosts, these sections are designed to serve as a starting point from which users can create their own container-based applications.

+This series also covers Kubernetes, a solution that uses Docker containers across a wide variety of hosts to offer a resilient and reliable solution for applications.
+We demonstrate both Kubernetes and Docker's native solution so users can make a knowledgeable choice about which solution is best.
+We start with an in-depth look at some of the technologies underlying Docker that enable additional features in management and security.

-## Section 1: CGroups and Namespaces
+## CGroups and Namespaces

-### Objectives

-This document is meant to be used as an informative means to demonstrate what kernel features Docker is taking advantage of to offer an overall better and more efficient administration and security amongst its containers.

-### Introduction

-Docker, being one of the leaders in the container-based world, often takes advantage of several features belonging to the Linux kernel as a means to better its service.
+Being one of the leaders in the container-based world, Docker often takes advantage of several features belonging to the Linux kernel as a means to better its service.
 In particular, Docker's use of control groups (cgroups) and namespaces and how each play a role in resource management and security cannot be overlooked.
 In order to understand what Docker provides through these features, one must first understand what they accomplish individually.

 ### Namespaces
 To start off with, namespaces are a very convenient feature of Linux that serves to provide a somewhat virtualized resource that acts as a go between for processes within the group and the actual resources.
 By sectioning off these processes into their own groups, they are unable to see the resources being used by separate groups while still remaining visible to those processes within the same group.
 Using this allows users to segment things such as: Networking, PIDs, Users, Mounts, and more.
 Essentially, the process will have no knowledge of processes outside of its group and would have no need to know about them, providing an isolated bundle of processes.

 When applying this knowledge towards the implementation with Docker, the advantages then become clear in the form of containers and linked-containers being permitted to run on the same host, but oblivious about any other running containers.
 Docker, by default, will separate a newly created container into its own namespace to distance containers from one another.
 This is done across most of the namespaces listed before and allows the container to act as a solo application on the host.